🔍

 If you don’t have enough collateral, you can lower the number of options you want to sell until your collateral is sufficient.

-Yes, you can add and withdraw funds from a Liquidity Pool at any time.
+Yes, you can add and withdraw funds from a liquidity pool at any time.
 Note, however, that withdrawals during option trading are subject to an early withdrawal penalty.
 Further, withdrawals that would result in the pool balance being insufficient to cover its maximum potential obligation are de facto disallowed.

 Where can developers access API information?